 What Is Organizations?

 The Organizations service helps you govern multiple accounts within your organization.
 It enables you to consolidate multiple Huawei Cloud accounts into a single organization so that you can centrally manage these accounts.
-You can use Organizations to apply access policies to the different accounts in your organization.
+You can use Organizations to apply access policies to different accounts in your organization.
 This helps you better meet the security and compliance requirements of your business.

 Organizations is a free service.
 You only need to pay for the cloud services or resources used in your accounts.